Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 “...Right.
 How long is ‘yer lockdown gonna last?”

 “No idea.
 Also...wait.”
 A wild idea flit across Dyer’s mind.
 “Weren’t...so when we first came to Hell, it was *right* at the beginning, right?
 There was this...huge HEAT motherfucker, looks like he was takin’ a breather.
-We whistled at him---”
+We whistled at him - ”

 “Yeah, that was me.
 Hi again!
 Shit man, lemme...hang on.”

-The big guy sauntered off---and it was a sort of hypnotically three-dimensional saunter too, Jesus *shit* he was so fuckin’ yoked.
+The big guy sauntered off - and it was a sort of hypnotically three-dimensional saunter too, Jesus *shit* he was so fuckin’ yoked.
 He spoke animatedly with someone else that was somehow *tremendously* hulkier and a lot meaner-looking, then came jogging back at a bounding, land-eating pace Dyer knew he’d never, *ever* be able to hit even at a dead sprint.

 *“Keeda.”* Heembo whispered.
 “I didn’t know Humans *got* that big...”